waqarkhan9/waqarkhan9/README.md

 ### Current Activities

-I am trying to improve my React coding skills,
+I am trying to improve my React coding skills :)

 <!---
 waqarkhan9/waqarkhan9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.